-In 1838, the rights to control vehicles was passed to The Keeper of Guildhall, and today is not exercised at all.
-However, as one of the City’s traditions, the Cart Marking itself is still carried out each year – and a parade of notable vehicles passes though the Guildhall Yard and a wooden board on the vehicle is branded with a hot iron with a yearly marker.
+In 1838, the right to control vehicles was passed to The Keeper of Guildhall, and today is not exercised at all.
+However, as one of the City’s traditions, the Cart Marking itself is still carried out each year – and a parade of notable vehicles passes through the Guildhall Yard and a wooden board on the vehicle is branded with a hot iron with a yearly marker.

-Today, a total of 46 markings was planned – and the attendees ranged from a hand drawn cart to the latest London Transport Bus so it was quite a varied morning.
+Today, a total of 46 markings was planned – and the attendees ranged from a hand-drawn cart to the latest London Transport Bus so it was quite a varied morning.

 After arriving around 10am, I was able to secure a good seat to watch the proceedings and picked up a guide and waited for the fun to start while watching fine ladies in summer dresses and gents in city livery wandering around.
-At 10:30, a speaker started telling us about the event and its history and with a fanfare the Master of the Carmen arrived with his assistants.
+At 10:30, a speaker started telling us about the event and its history and with a fanfare, the Master of the Carmen arrived with his assistants.